Bikatr7/CS3300GroupProject/untitled-hotel-manager/README.md

 Problem Statement:
 A new hotel needs a booking and management system to keep track of bookings.
 Management needs a front end for customers to book a hotel room, and a database containing all booking information, including dates/customer information.
 It can block out dates that are unavailable and (potentially) handle changing/cancelling bookings.

+### To Do (Architecture)

 ## **To Build**<a name="to-build"></a>

 ### **Requirements**<a name="requirements"></a>

+![TIP] These are rough versions, as in what I currently use.
+It may work with other versions, but I can't guarantee it.

 - Docker Desktop
 - Python 3.11+
+- Node.js v20.13.1
+- NPM 10.8.1

 #### **Venv**